-These documents can be found on the web at www.fifedirect.org.uk/topics/LGPS on the Pension Fund Annual Reports page.
+These documents can be found on the web at www.fifepensionfund.org on the Forms and Publications page.

 Funding Strategy Statement - Appendix B - Responsibilities of key parties

 The efficient and effective operation of the Fund needs various parties to each play their part.